Loading…

 Learning Objectives

-Understanding of bioethical impact within the next generation of medcine; Ackowledge the importance of the inclusion of diverse, representative populations and handling of incidental findings—unanticipated results that arise during genetic screening—must be ethically integrated into research protocol.
+Discuss the bioethical impact within the next generation of medcine; Recognize the importance of the inclusion of diverse, representative populations and handling of incidental findings.

 Chair